msjimc/TransGBViewer/Guide/FEATURES.md

 ## Saving the features to be drawn

 Once a line's features and its colour have being selected, it is saved by entering the line's display name in the text area (blue line in Figure 8) to the right of the __Add__ button (black line in Figure 8).
-This name will also be used as the lines label in the final image and so must be informative, be correctly capitalised and be 3 or more letters in length.
-Once entered, the __Add__ button will be enabled and pressing it will save the line.
-If a feature row with the same name has already been save, the __Add__ button will be renamed __Update__ and pressing it will update the previously saved feature row.
+This name will also be used as the line's label in the final image and so must be informative, correctly capitalised and 3 or more letters in length.
+Entering a label name will make the  __Add__ button active, while pressing it will save the line and clear the text area.
+If a feature line with the same name has already been saved, the __Add__ button will be named __Update__ and pressing it will update the previously saved feature row.

 ![Figure 8](images/figureFeature8.jpg)